oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/9-insight-in-data.md

 7. Click on the tile marked **Adventure** on the top and the **AGE\_GROUP** at the bottom.

-    It shows that GenZ are watching lots of adventure movies.
+    This shows that GenZ customers are watching lots of adventure movies.

     ![screenshot of insights on adventure and age group](images/image81_t_inst_adventure_agegroup.png)